mcdonn/LSA2019-Reproducible-Research/installation.md

 - On the workshop day, arrive early at 8:30am.
 The instructors will be ready to get hands-on with your laptop.

-## git
+## git and GitHub
 ... go to git-scm...

-## GitHub account
-... make sure to get education discount...
+...
+GitHub account... make sure to get education discount...

 ## R
 ... not sure how this is done...
-Rstudio is part of Jupyter...
+Rstudio is also part of Anaconda...

 ## Python 3